mcilloni/mcilloni.github.io/_posts/2023-10-08-install-arch-on-usb.md

 ### 3.2.2.
 Installing from a non-Arch system

-All the steps above, except for `pacstrap`, can be performed from basically any Linux distribution.
+All the steps above (except for `pacstrap`) can be performed from basically any Linux distribution.
 If you are running from a non-Arch system, don't worry - there are workarounds available for that.

 An always viable solution is always [to use the bootstrap tarball from an Arch mirror](https://wiki.archlinux.org/title/Install_Arch_Linux_from_existing_Linux#Method_A:_Using_the_bootstrap_tarball_(recommended)).
-My favourite is by far building `pacman` from source, and then using it to install the base system.

-For instance, to build `pacman` on Debian:
+A trickier (but arguably more fun) path is to build `pacman` from source, and then using it to install the base system.
+For instance, on Debian:

 ```
 $ sudo apt install build-essential meson cmake libcurl4-openssl-dev libgpgme-dev libssl-dev libarchive-dev pkgconf
 [...]
 $ wget -O - https://sources.archlinux.org/other/pacman/pacman-6.0.2.tar.xz | tar xvfJ -
 $ cd pacman-6.0.2
-$ meson setup --default-library static build # avoid linking pacman with a shared libalpm
+$ meson setup --default-library static build # avoid linking pacman with the newly built shared libalpm
 [...]
 $ ninja -C build
 [...]